AsterDecember/project-info/README.md

    with encrypted passwords (or social logins) and authorization (logged in users can do extra things).
 7. **Have _two_ or _one_ repos on GitHub**.
-   One for your Angular application and the other for your Express API backend.
+   One for your React application and the other for your Express API backend.
 But you can have one for both.
 8. Have at least **1 commit per day** that you worked on it.
-9. **Be deployed online** using Heroku, so anybody could use your app.
+9. **Be deployed online** using Heroku or Firebase, so anybody could use your app.
 10. **--Optional--Be connected to your free .co domain**.
     Ironhack will not send you an email with your promo code and instructions on how to redeem it for your free .co domain.